5hadowblad3/5hadowblad3.github.io/_pages/about.md

 **I am looking for Postdoc, Ph.D, MPhil students as well as RAs.
 If you pursue making the program more secure and reliable, please feel free to send me an email.**

 ### **NEWS!**
+ * Our paper on securing software supply chain with enhanced composition analysis is accepted in [ISSTA 26](https://conf.researchr.org/home/issta-2026)!
  * Our paper on designing fine-grained feedback considering bug triage for fuzzing has been accepted in [CCS 26](https://www.sigsac.org/ccs/CCS2026/)!
  * Our paper on defining a new type of performance vulnerability in AI agents has been accepted in [ACL](https://2026.aclweb.org) main track!
  * Our paper on detecting false negative vulnerabilities on autonomous driving simulators has been accepted in [TDSC](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=8858)!